Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 ## Explain what software engineering is and discuss its importance in the technology industry.

-Software engineering is the systematic application of engineering principles to the development, testing, and maintenance of software solutions.
+*Software engineering* is the systematic application of engineering principles to the development, testing, and maintenance of software solutions.

 ## Importance in the technology industry

-1. *Reliability* ensures that software functions as intended and without bias, particularly for essential applications such as healthcare and banking.
+1. *Reliability* - ensures that software functions as intended and without bias, particularly for essential applications such as healthcare and banking.

 2. *Efficiency* - it aids in optimizing development process while upholding high quality standards.